rlpy/rlpy/doc/install.rst

 RLPy is available on Pypi.
 The latest stable version can be installed directly with pip::

-    pip install rlpy
+    pip install -U rlpy

 This command downloads the latest release of RLPy and installs it into the default package location of your python distribution.
+Only the library itself is installed.
+If you like to have the documentation and example scripts, have a look at how to install the development version below.

 For more information of the disutils package systems, have a look at the `documentation <https://docs.python.org/2/install/index.html#install-index>`_.

 If you are using MacOS make sure you have the latest version of Xcode using::